PedrelliLuca/ToonTanks/notes.md

 ### Lesson 160 - Playing sound effects

 USoundBase for the effect; `USoundBase`.
 Launch and Hit sounds on projectiles, Death sound on PawnBase.

+### Lesson 161 + 162 - Camera shake class and implementarion

+Believe it or not: Unreal has a camera shaking class!
+And since it's almost completely property-based, we're just gonna do all the logic in blueprints by deriving two BP classes from it, one for Hit and one for Explode.

+Once you defined your values for both classes, it's time to implement them using `TSubclassOf<UCameraShake>` in our PawnBase and ProjectileBase classes.